Unity Cloud Frequently Asked Questions

 Will students and educators get access to Unity Cloud?

 Learn more about the Student Plan and Educator Plan.
-To access Unity Cloud Personal, log in with your existing Unity ID.
+To access Unity Cloud Personal, log in with your Unity ID.

 Support FAQ

-Where can I find support during early access?
+Where can I submit support requests?